git-cola/git-cola/README.md

 # GOODIES

-*git-cola* ships with an interactive rebase editor called *git-xbase*.
+*git cola* ships with an interactive rebase editor called *git-xbase*.
-*git-xbase* can be used to reorder and choose commits and is typically launched through the *git-cola*'s "Rebase" menu.
+*git-xbase* is used to reorder and choose commits when rebasing.
+Start an interactive rebase through the "Rebase" menu, or through the *git cola rebase* sub-command to start the *git-xbase* editor:

+    git cola rebase origin/master

-*git-xbase* can also be launched independently of the main *git-cola* interface by telling `git rebase` to use it as its editor:
+*git-xbase* can be launched independently of *git cola* by telling `git rebase` to use it as its editor through the `GIT_SEQUENCE_EDITOR` enviironment variable:

     env GIT_SEQUENCE_EDITOR="$PWD/share/git-cola/bin/git-xbase" \
     git rebase -i origin/master

-The quickest way to launch *git-xbase* is via the *git cola rebase* sub-command (as well as various other sub-commands):

-    git cola rebase origin/master

 # COMMAND-LINE TOOLS